sidward35/Deauth-RickRollAP/README.md

 **0** [Download](https://github.com/sidward35/Deauth-RickRollAP/raw/master/Deauth-RickRollAP.bin) the current release

 **1** Upload using the ESP8266 flash tool of your choice.
 I recommend using the [nodemcu-flasher](https://github.com/nodemcu/nodemcu-flasher).
 If this doesn't work you can also use the official [esptool](https://github.com/espressif/esptool) from espressif.
-On Linux machines, run ```python esptool.py --port /dev/ttyUSB0  write_flash 0x00000 Deauth-RickRollAP.bin```
+On Linux machines, run ```esptool.py --port /dev/ttyUSB0  write_flash 0x00000 Deauth-RickRollAP.bin```

 **That's all! :)**